Gabriel-Aguiar-Reis/learning_python/README.md

 Ps.
 I'm not fluent in english, so, excuse me for errors.

-The archives .py contains exercises about the book that I'm reading.
+The .py files contains exercises about the book that I'm reading.